-8.3.1 SHUTDOWN and Soft-Start
+8.3.1 Shutdown/Soft-Start

-The circuit shown in Figure 20 is a standard buck regulator with 24-V{IN} , 12-V{OUT} , 280-mA load, and using a $0.068\text{-}\mu\text{F}$ soft-start capacitor.
-The photo in Figure 18 and Figure 19 show the effects of Soft-start on the output voltage, the input current, with, and without a soft-start capacitor.
-Figure 18 also shows the error flag output going high when the output voltage reaches 95% of the nominal output voltage.
-The reduced input current required at start-up is very evident when comparing the two photos.
-The Soft-start feature reduces the start-up current from 1 A down to 240 mA, and delays and slows down the output voltage rise time.
+The circuit shown in Figure 20 is a standard buck regulator with 20-V{IN} , 12-V{OUT} , 1-A load using a $0.068\text{-}\mu\text{F}$ soft-start capacitor.
+Figure 18 and Figure 19 show the effects of soft-start on the output voltage, the input current, with, and without a soft-start capacitor.
+The reduced input current required at startup is very evident when comparing the two photos.
+The soft-start feature reduces the start-up current from 2.6 A down to 650 mA, and delays and slows down the output voltage rise time.

 This reduction in start-up current is useful in situations where the input power source is limited in the amount of current it can deliver.
-In some applications Soft-start can be used to replace undervoltage lockout or delayed start-up functions.
+In some applications soft-start can be used to replace undervoltage lockout or delayed start-up functions.

-If a very slow output voltage ramp is desired, the Soft-start capacitor can be made much larger.
+If a very slow output voltage ramp is desired, the soft-start capacitor can be made much larger.
 Many seconds or even minutes are possible.

-If only the shutdown feature is required, the Soft-start capacitor can be eliminated.
+If only the shutdown feature is needed, the soft-start capacitor can be eliminated.